BES2016Workshop/guidebook/resources.md

 tags: ["phd", "overview","infrastructure", "statistics", "drafts"]
 ---

 There are many many different posts on reproducible workflows.
-This document collects the current resources avaliable in R and RMarkdown.
+This document collects the current resources available in R and RMarkdown.
 I have started this document from a combination of different git repositories:

 - [BES guidelines](https://github.com/BES2016Workshop/guidebook)

 However because of this my workflow has a distinctly ecological feel along with the tidyverse approach of [tooling](https://style.tidyverse.org/index.html).
-I apologise for this in advance.
+I apologies for this in advance.
 If you are not a R user I would recommend modifying this workflow or finding another workflow with the same components but in your field.

 # Overview